 The Dodd-Frank Act, through a provision known as the Durbin Amendment, required the Federal Reserve to establish standards for interchange fees that are "reasonable and proportional" to the cost of processing a debit card transaction and imposes other requirements on card networks.
 In June 2011, the Federal Reserve implemented a rule, which includes a cap of 21 cents plus .05% of the transaction on the interchange fee for debit card issuers with \$10 billion or more in assets.
-The Bank exceeded \$10 billion in assets for the first time as of June 30, 2020, and the Durbin Amendment rules become effective for us on July 1, 2022.
-We do not anticipate those rules to have a material impact on our revenue.
+The Bank exceeded \$10 billion in assets for the first time as of June 30, 2020, and the Durbin Amendment rules became effective for us on July 1, 2022.
+The Durbin Amendment rules did not have a material impact on our revenue.